Sergey Voytsekhovsky

-Sergey Nikolayevich Voytsekhovsky (Серге́й Никола́евич Войцехо́вский; Sergej Nikolajevič Vojcechovský; 16 October 1883 – 7 April 1951) was a Russian military leader who was a colonel in the Imperial Russian Army, a major-general in the White Army, and a general in the Czechoslovak Army.
+Sergey Nikolayevich Voytsekhovsky (Сергей Николаевич Войцеховский; Sergej Nikolajevič Vojcechovský; 16 October 1883 – 7 April 1951) was a Russian military leader who was a colonel in the Imperial Russian Army, a major-general in the White Army, and a general in the Czechoslovak Army.
 He was a participant in the Great Siberian Ice March.

 Biography

 Early life

 Voytsekhovsky was born on 16 October 1883 in Vitebsk, into a noble family.
 He graduated from Technical High School in Velikiye Luki (1902), Constantine Artillery School.
 (Konstantinovskoye Artilleriiskoe Uchilishche), St. Petersburg (1904) and the Imperial Nicholas Military Academy (1912).
 After graduation, he served in the 2nd Artillery Brigade of the 20th Infantry.

 Czechoslovak Service in Russia

 From December 1917 he was Commanding Officer 3rd Rifle Regiment (of Jan Žižka z Trocnova) (took office in February 1918).

 From May 1918 he was Senior military commander of the Czechoslovak Legion in the area of Chelyabinsk and was also a member of the Military Collegium of the Provisional Executive Committee of the Czecho-Slovak army in Russia: a body heading the Czechoslovak armed forces that opposed the Bolsheviks.

 During the night of 26 to 27 May 1918, commanding the 2nd and 3rd Czechoslovak infantry regiments, he took Chelyabinsk with no losses.

 On 27 May 1918 he was appointed Commander of the army units of the Chelyabinsk and Ural front.

 As a result of hostilities in May–June 1918 in Chelyabinsk he was joined by the troops of the Siberian Tatar group of Czechoslovak troops under the command of Czech general Radola Gajda.

 On 11 June 1918 he was promoted, by decision of the Chelyabinsk branch of the Czechoslovak National Council, to the rank of colonel and was appointed to lead the Western Group of Forces (2nd and 3rd Czechoslovak Rifle Regiments and the Kurgan infantry battalion).

 In June 1918 he took Troitsk and Zlatoust, then in July was sent to the Urals.
 After taking Yekaterinburg on 25 July he stayed in Yekaterinburg.

 In August–September 1918 his group was expanded by groups from the 2nd Infantry Division and was then fighting in the area of Yekaterinburg, Nizhny Tagil, Kungur and Tyumen.

 Colonel Voytsekhovsky personally led the battles to capture the Verkh-Neyvinsky plant, leading a group of Czechs.
 They moved along the east coast of Tavatuy Lake and took Nizhny Tagil.

 On 17 October 1918 "for distinction in combat and distinguished service" he was promoted by the Czechoslovak National Council to major-general and appointed commander of the Samara group of troops of the Government Directorate.

 He commanded defensive battles in the Volga region: not only did he stop the advance of the Red forces, but he threw them back across the Ik River, securing a firmer footing on the white Samara front.
 In an era of increasing contrasts between the command of the Czechoslovak army and the Supreme Ruler Aleksandr Kolchak he supported the latter.